maic1711/GeoJSONLeaflet/README.md

 # GeoJSONLeaflet

-The purpose of this assignment is to work with GeoJSON data using Leaflet.
-Tutorial for assignment here: https://leafletjs.com/examples/geojson/.
+Using this tutorial, https://leafletjs.com/examples/geojson/, to make a Leaflet map with GeoJSON data

+To see the map: https://maic1711.github.io/GeoJSONLeaflet/